itlyons/civtech-transit-app/README.md

 # Welcome to the Bus Scout!
 A rails application intended to allow users to make reports about transit stops in Chicago.

 This is development stage 1 of 2 ([click here](https://github.com/kochandrea/bus-scout) for stage 2).
-Pre-existing [Chicago bus stop data](https://data.cityofchicago.org/api/views/qs84-j7wh/rows.csv?accessType=DOWNLOAD) was loaded into a sqlite database and made searchable in our rails application.
+Pre-existing [Chicago Transit Authority bus stop data](https://data.cityofchicago.org/api/views/qs84-j7wh/rows.csv?accessType=DOWNLOAD) found at [data.gov](https://catalog.data.gov/dataset/cta-bus-stops) was loaded into a sqlite database and made searchable in our rails application.

+#### Example:
 Using the search bar, a citizen may lookup their bus stop by using a street name.
 Let's see what happens when we search for 'Cornell'.

 <img width="748" alt="Screen Shot 2019-06-11 at 7 04 59 PM" src="https://user-images.githubusercontent.com/35736047/59314750-5025d200-8c7c-11e9-91e8-32f101e8895f.png">